Hillside with trees and fog

 This aerial view shows the progression of Pete’s truck toward Wheeler’s plane.
 Today, the paved area houses helicopter landing pads.
 You may notice it was originally unpaved as seen in the 1994 image above.

-Pete passes a number of parked aircraft.
-I have identified several of them but that’s for another time.
+Pete passes a number of parked aircraft which you can see the details about them in this Twin Peaks Blog article.
 My favorite detail in this scene is the “Packard Mill” logo on the side of the truck.

 Wheeler begins taxing his jet.
 Notice the rectangular sign just above the airplane.